arvidl/consciousness-explore/README.md

 - Coma Science Group MRI pipelines: Magnetic Resonance Imagery (MRI) preprocessing and analysis pipelines and tools for the study of disorders of consciousness. (https://github.com/lrq3000/csg_mri_pipelines).
 See also the GIGA-Consciousness MRI Protocol (https://github.com/lrq3000/mri_protocol)

+## Esoteric

+- Jabr, Ferris.
+The Social Life of Forests: Trees appear to communicate and cooperate through subterranean networks of fungi.
+What are they sharing with one another?
+The New York Times Magazine, December 2, 2020  [[link](https://www.nytimes.com/interactive/2020/12/02/magazine/tree-communication-mycorrhiza.html)]

 ## Relevant books:

 - [Chalmers](https://en.wikipedia.org/wiki/David_Chalmers), David.
 Reality+:  Virtual worlds and the problems of philosophy.
 Norton & Comp., 2022.
 See also http://consc.net/reality